A1R0NHZ/A1R0NHZ.github.io/_pages/about.md

 - `BBEMS-2025` Deep Learning-Based Classification of Premature Ventricular Contractions and Supraventricular Tachycardia Using ECG Signals, Bangkok, Thailand, Published.
 - Secure Acoustic Communication with Frequency-Hopping and Steganography for Underwater and Terrestrial Environments, Submitted to IEEE Thailand Section, 2026
 - Multi-Class Classification of Low-Frequency Hum in Electromagnetic Interference Using Hybrid Deep Learning Models, Submitted to IEEE Thailand Section, 2026
+- Deep Learning-Based Classification of CardiacArrhythmia in ECG Samples, Submitted to IEEE Thailand Section, 2026

 # 🎖 Honors and Awards